econnet/econ/motivation.rst

 A financial crises is reached when the limit of exploitation is reached.
 A good example is the `2007-2008 crisis`_.
-The rich need to invest, which means that the poor need to incur debt.
+The rich need to invest and the poor need to incur debt, but, since poor, the creditworthiness is low.
+So, the more inequality the riskier the financial market.
+Inequality is a bubble to burst at some point (crash).

 The way via fairer laws is often not taken, because the minority, that profits from `inequality`_,